insure logo

 1,500 x $100 = $150,000.
 That would be your estimated replacement cost.

-Using this replacement cost formula is free, but not always the most accurate.
-Hiring an appraiser will get you the most accurate replacement cost estimate.
+Using this replacement cost formula is free, but it is only an estimate.
+Hiring an appraiser will get you the most accurate replacement cost estimate; insurance companies also have more detailed replacement cost calculators.

 What is the replacement cost of your home?